ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 * Subtype name: jwp
 * Required parameters: n/a
 * Optional parameters: n/a
-* Encoding considerations: 8bit; application/jwp values are encoded as a series of base64url-encoded values (some of which may be the empty string), each separated from the next by a single period ('.') character.
+* Encoding considerations: 8bit; application/jwp values are encoded as a series of base64url-encoded values (some of which may be the empty string) separated by period ('.') and tilde ('~') characters
-* Security considerations: See the Security Considerations section of this specification.
+* Security considerations: See (#SecurityConsiderations) of this specification
 * Interoperability considerations: n/a
 * Published specification: this specification
 * Applications that use this media type: TBD